haikongtiankong/PTQ2TheMoon_VisionTransformer/README.md

 ## Description
 The package for Posting training quantization on Vision Transformer, based on Sense time's framework for quantization:ppq
 Just run example.py to start the quantization pipeline
+Note that the quantization pakage is in branch master
 ## Tool Version
 onnx 1.14.0
 torch 2.0.1
 protobuf 3.20.3
 ppq 0.6.6
+python 3.8
 ## Diagram
 The diagram for implementing the ppq framework on quantization
 ![diagram](img/diagram.png)